Pratik-Singh-Deo/devTinder-web/README.md

 - Show Toast message on save of profile
 - New Page - See all my connections
 - New Page - See all my Connection Requests
+- Feature - Accept/Reject connection requests
+- Send/Ignore the user card from the feed

 # Remaining: